 It's great to spend time with family but remember to have some time for yourself.
 Take breaks from social situations if things get rough and don't be afraid to step out of situations if you need to.

-5. Make adjustments to suit you
+5. Make adjustments to suit your needs

 Allow yourself the time and space you need to cope, and make decisions that suit your needs.
 If the crowds make you anxious, you could do your shopping online.
-If you don’t want to spend time with your family on Christmas Day, perhaps consider volunteering with one of the food banks who will provide a special meal for the homeless on Christmas Day.
+If you don’t want to spend time with your family on Christmas Day, perhaps consider volunteering with one of the food banks who provide a special meal for the homeless on Christmas Day.